Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ### Send your documents and wait

 Don't get an appointment.
-Instead, use the [contact form](/out/auslanderbehorde-contact), send your full [residence permit](/glossary/Aufenthaltstitel) application, and wait. **This is usually the fastest option**, but it can take a few months to get a reply.
+Instead, use the [contact form](/out/auslanderbehorde-contact), send your full [residence permit](/glossary/Aufenthaltstitel) application, and wait.[^6] **This is usually the fastest option**, but it can take a few months to get a reply.

+If you have a [residence permit](/glossary/Aufenthaltstitel) or a [[National Visa]], send your documents 8 weeks before it expires, not sooner.[^1] You must send your application before your residence permit expires.[^5]

 To send your documents...